JCoded/atoc-data-parser/README.md

-ATOC Feed Parser
+ATOC Data Parser
 ======

-This package allows you to parse the timetable and fares files contained within the ATOC data feed download available at http://data.atoc.org/data-download
+This package allows you to parse the timetable and fares files contained within the ATOC data download available at http://data.atoc.org/data-download

 It does not parse files that are identified as not maintained in the ATOC specification document.